top of page

 What services do you offer and who do you support?

-We prioritise teaching parents tools that help them to heal themselves and to maintain their mental health as they grow into parenthood.
+We prioritise teaching parents a whole toolkit of strategies that help them to care for their own mental health and heal themselves.
+This helps to equip them to maintain their mental health as they grow into parenthood.

 We currently offer:

-• A monthly Maternal Journal Evening Circle online for those who identify as mums across the UK and a free neurodiverse and disabled parents Stay and Play group over the internet or face-to-face in and around Canterbury UK
+• A monthly online Maternal Journal Evening Circle for those who identify as mums across the UK

-• 1:1 childbirth support for those who are tokophobic, birth trauma recovery support and infant loss support.
-We also teach Emotional Freedom Technique (EFT) as a tool to support wholeness.
-In addition we offer Spiritual Direction alongside the PMH work for those who have faith or are asking about questions of faith
+• Bespoke 1:1 support for those who are tokophobic when trying to prepare for birth; those wanting to recover after birth trauma and families who are living with infant loss.
+Aileen teaches Emotional Freedom Technique (EFT) as a tool to support wholeness.
+She also offers Spiritual Direction alongside the PMH work for those who have faith or are asking about questions of faith

-• We have two podcast series for parents to use to help care for their PMH
+• Two podcast series for parents to use to help care for their PMH

-• We also train other birth, parenting and perinatal mental health practitioners about how to improve their support through in person and online sessions under these themes: trauma informed practise, post traumatic growth, supporting neurodiversity and how to start a CIC, gain funding
+• Training to other birth, parenting and perinatal mental health practitioners about how to improve their support under these themes: trauma informed practise, post traumatic growth, supporting neurodiversity, how to start a CIC and gain funding.

 Aileen, who leads our sessions is also a Root Maker for the Hearts and Minds Partnership, offering support for Equity, Diversity, Equality & Inclusion in PMH to other VCSEs in England.